-A few months ago, Hana’a joined a community sewing class where she heard about Al-Farah Multi-Service Centre: We opened the centre in mid-2017 to provide primary health care, mental health support, and gender-based violence services to the local community.
+A few months ago, Hana’a joined a community sewing class, where she heard about Al-Farah Multi-Service Center, supported by the Government of Canada.
+We opened the centre in mid-2017 to provide primary health care, mental health support, and gender-based violence services to the local community.
 When Hana’a learned that the centre was hiring facilitators to train women and girls in sewing and baking, she applied for a job.
 She now serves as a baking instructor, teaching three times a week, and hopes to facilitate handicraft training in the future.

 Hana’a encourages every girl she meets to pursue education and learning, as this has been her path towards independence and achievement: